neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 And there may be as many as 100,000 bodies buried there, or they were cremated eventually and pounded into dust, but the entire area is a giant charnel house.

-There was a horrible story Nora Levin told in her book, The Holocaust, where the guy who was in charge of the killings was giving a tour in the spring right after Babi Yar's occurrence.
+There was a horrible story Nora Levin told in her book, "The Holocaust"[^9], where the guy who was in charge of the killings was giving a tour in the spring right after Babi Yar's occurrence.

 And the person who was with the architect of the killings said that he was shown the ravine itself, and he said during the spring thaw, small explosions were exploding the dirt up into the air, and that was a result of the spring thaw bringing the gases in all of the bodies buried underground to the surface.